signal-flux/SFxPW-Intro-to-Modular-Synthesis/Assignments/module-breakdown.md

 # Module Breakdown

-One of the most important tools as you become a synthesist is becoming self-sufficient.
-No matter how much you think you know, you will never know anything!
-Knowing *what to do* when you don't know something though is the most valuable tool you can have!
-This assignment will help you develop that skill.
+One of the most important skills to develop as a synthesist is  self-sufficiency.
+No matter how much you think you know, you will never know everything!
+Knowing *what to do* when you don't know something is the most valuable tool you can have!
+This assignment will help you develop that intuition.

 In class you were assigned a number - that number determines which modules you will be researching for the class this week.
-They will all be from Émilie Gillet's brilliant, influential line of open-source Eurorack modules under her *Mutable Instruments* brand name.
+They will all be from Émilie Gillet's brilliant, influential line of open-source Eurorack modules under her [*Mutable Instruments*](https://mutable-instruments.net/) brand name.
 They are also available in VCV Rack under the brand name *Audible Instruments*.
 If you complete the the assignment with the first module you've been assigned, try moving on to the "challenge" category!

 **Modules**